psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall only use the parameters included in the signed request object passed in the `request` or `request_uri` parameter;
 1. may support the request object endpoint as described in section 7;
 1. shall require [RFC7636] with S256 as the code challenge method for public clients only, if it supports public clients;
-1. shall require the request object to contain an `exp` claim; and
+1. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes; and
 1. shall authenticate the confidential client at the token endpoint using one of the following methods (this overrides FAPI part 1 clause 5.2.2.4):
     1. Mutual TLS for OAuth Client Authentication as specified in section 2 of [MTLS];
     2. `private_key_jwt` as specified in section 9 of [OIDC];